azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 1. Navigate `cd` to the source code folder `adv-search/azure-search-javascript-samples/quickstart/REST`.
 1. Install the packages for the sample with `npm install`.
 This command will download the packages upon which the code depends.

-Now back in Visual Studio Code, set a breakpoint in method ```doQueriesAsync``` (in **index.js** - the place where queries are sent to Azure Search and the corresponding response will be readable) and hit **F5** (if VS Code asks you, select *Node.JS App* as your environment).
+1. Run `node index.js` and examine the results

-You should see a series of messages describing the actions being taken by the program and after some time, your breakpoint will be hit.
-Have a look at the ```body``` property in the method mentioned above...there you see the OData response from Azure Search.
+You should see a series of messages describing the actions being taken by the program.
+Have a look at OData response from Azure Search.

-If you want to see more detail of the requests, you can uncomment the [lines at the beginning of the `AzureSearchClient.request()` method](https://github.com/Azure-Samples/azure-search-javascript-samples/blob/master/quickstart/REST/AzureSearchClient.js#L21-L27) in **AzureSearchClient.js**.

 ![Run the node.js App with Azure Search](./img/AzureSearchAppSample.png)

+> *Optional*: For more details of the requests, you can uncomment the [lines at the beginning of the `AzureSearchClient.request()` method](https://github.com/Azure-Samples/azure-search-javascript-samples/blob/master/quickstart/REST/AzureSearchClient.js#L21-L27) in **AzureSearchClient.js** to see additional logs.

 ## Using the API